 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about iontophoresis for hyperhidrosis.
-It tells you what iontophoresis is, what the treatment process involves, the potential side effects and where you can get more information.
+It explains what iontophoresis is, what the treatment process involves, the potential side effects and where you can get more information.

 What is hyperhidrosis?

 Hyperhidrosis means excessive sweating.
-It can be localised to one or several areas or can affect the whole body.
+It can affect the whole body or certain areas.

 What is iontophoresis?

-Iontophoresis (pronounced eye-on-toe-for-ree-sis) is a safe and effective treatment that can be used to reduce excessive sweating (hyperhidrosis) of the hands, feet, underarms and face (if the necessary attachment is available to go onto the machine).
+Iontophoresis (pronounced eye-on-toe-for-ree-sis) is a safe and effective treatment that can be used to reduce excessive sweating (hyperhidrosis) of the hands, feet, underarms and face.
+It was first used to treat excessive sweating in 1936.

 What does the treatment process involve?

 It involves using a machine to pass a weak electrical current through the affected areas of skin.
-This is done by placing the hands or feet in trays filled with water, or by holding water soaked sponge pads under the arms or wearing a water soaked face mask.
-A small current is then passed through the water.
-The current is passed one way for a fixed time and then reversed for the same amount of time.
-Initially a nurse would teach you how to do it and then you would do it yourself if you chose to do the treatment at home.
+This is done by placing the hands or feet in trays filled with water, or by holding water-soaked sponge pads under the arms, back or groin, or wearing a water-soaked mask on the face.
+A weak electrical current is then passed through the water to the skin.
+The current passes in one direction for a fixed time, and then flows in the opposite direction for the same amount of time.
+Initially a nurse would teach you how to do it and then if you wished, you could continue to do the treatment at home.

 Are any medications used during the treatment process?